IBM/cpdctl/README_command_reference.md

     Allowable list items are: `jupyter_notebooks`, `watson_visual_recognition`, `dashboards`, `streams_designer`, `spss_modeler`, `experiments`, `data_refinery`.

 `--type` (string)
 :   The project type.
 The "cpd" project type is used to classify IBM Cloud Pak for Data (CPD) projects.
 The "wx" project type is used to classify IBM watsonx projects.
 The "wca" project type is used to classify IBM watsonx Code Assistant projects.
+The "dpx" project type is used to classify IBM Data Product Exchange projects.
+The "wxbi" project type is used to classify IBM watsonx BI Assistant projects.

-    Allowable values are: `cpd`, `wx`, `wca`.
+    Allowable values are: `cpd`, `wx`, `wca`, `dpx`, `wxbi`.

 `--catalog-guid` (string)
 :   The catalog ID represented as a version 4 UUID.
 This option provides a value for a sub-field of the JSON option 'catalog'.
 It is mutually exclusive with that option.